-- Deal with the injury first, if it is severe call
+- Deal with the injury first.
+If it is severe, call 911.

 - Make sure other guests are uninjured.

-- Take pictures of the injury with a smartphone or
+- Take pictures of the wound with a smartphone or digital camera.

 When Damage to Your Home or Property Occurs

-- Call the insurance company to see if the damaged
+- Call the insurance company to see if the damage is covered.

-Should you have any questions about Homeowners Insurance, contact us via email here or call us at (863) 646-LOCK.
+If you have any questions about Homeowners Insurance, contact us via email or at (863) 646-LOCK.